Lorentzian Einstein metrics with prescribed conformal infinity: Peeling off the metric

 is finite.
-The space $C^p_r(\ball)$ is defined analogously.
-(Of course, the notation $\pd_\te^\be$ is somewhat heuristic as $\es$ is not covered by a global chart.
-To define it rigorously, it is standard that one can resort to either covering the sphere with a fixed finite collection of charts or to taking vector fields $X_1,\dots, X_M$ on $\es$ that span the whole tangent space $T_p\es$ at each point $p\in\es$ and replacing $\pd_\te^\be\vp$ by
+The space $C^p_r(\bola)$ is defined analogously.
+(Of course, the notation $\pd_\te^\be$ is somewhat heuristic as $\bdry$ is not covered by a global chart.
+To define it rigorously, it is standard that one can resort to either covering $\bdry$ with a fixed finite collection of charts and use a subordinate partition of unity, or to taking vector fields $X_1,\dots, X_M$ on $\bdry$ that span the whole tangent space $T_p\bdry$ at each point $p\in\bdry$ and replace $\pd_\te^\be\vp$ by

 with $|\be|=\be_1+\cdots +\be_M$.
-For notational simplicity, we will stick to the heuristic notation $\pd_\te^\be$, which must be interpreted in the aforementioned sense.)
+For notational simplicity, we will stick to the notation $\pd_\te^\be$, which must be interpreted in the aforementioned sense.)

-We shall next present the main result of this section, which is a procedure to obtain asymptotically anti-de Sitter metrics~$\ga$ that satisfy the boundary condition $(j_{I\times\pd\ball})_* \Bga=\hg$ and for which $Q(\ga)$ is suitably small.
+We shall next present the main result of this section, which is a procedure to obtain asymptotically anti-de Sitter metrics~$\ga$ that satisfy the boundary condition $(j_{I\times\bdry})^* \Bga=\hg$ and for which $Q(\ga)$ is suitably small.
 To state the theorem, we need to introduce some notation.
-Given nonnegative integers $s$ and $\si$, we will say that a symmetric tensor field $q$ is in $\cO_j(x^s\log^{\leq \si}x)$ if it can be written in $\cA$ as
+Given nonnegative integers $s$ and $\si$, we will say that a symmetric tensor field $q$, of class $C^p$ in the interior of $I\times\bola$, is in $\cO_j(x^s\log^{\leq \si}x)$ if it can be written in $\cA$ as

-where $B^{\si'}$ is a smooth symmetric tensor field in $I\times\oball$ satisfying the bounds
+where $B^{\si'}$ is a smooth symmetric tensor field in $I\times\obola$ satisfying the bounds